 Sugar suppresses the activity of white blood cells making us more susceptible to disease and infections.
 It also causes a process known as glycation.

-Collagen shots provides a high dose of 10,000mg hydrolysed marine collagen protein powder in a drink.
-It would be impractical to take this amount of collagen in capsule form but also impossible to deliver the same amount of collagen through a skin cream.
+Collagen shots provide a high dose of 10,000mg hydrolysed marine collagen protein powder in a drink.
+It would be impossible to deliver the same amount of collagen through a skin cream.

 The collagen molecule is too large to penetrate into the dermis.
 Skin is a multi-layer protection system for the body with the thick stratum corneum being the outer layer.
 As fibroblasts are located in the dermis a cream would need to have a very low molecular weight, less than 500 Daltons to reach the target area.
 As mentioned previously, even hydrolysed collagen has an approximate molecular weight of 2000 Daltons.
 It is highly unlikely that a collagen skin cream would be able to reach the fibroblasts.